Securing a Singapore licence for Stored Value Facility services in 2022

 Other legal and compliance considerations

-- Foreigners who are not living in Singapore are not legally allowed to offer prepaid (stored valued) cards or vouchers to Singapore residents or to market their services to customers in the city-state;
+- Foreigners who are not living in Singapore are not legally allowed to offer prepaid (stored valued) cards or vouchers to Singapore residents or to market their services to customers in the country;

-- SVF businesses managed from outside of Singapore may be subject to additional regulations in the countries where the directors live and / or where the business customers are based.
-We strongly recommend our Clients to inform themselves about the same;
+- SVF businesses managed from outside Singapore may be subject to additional regulations in the countries where the directors live and / or where the business customers are based.
+We strongly recommend our Clients to inform themselves about this;

 - Prepaid (stored value) cards are not equivalent to credit cards, debit cards and ATM cards, and should not be marketed as such;